Best 22LR Suppressors

 With its Click Together Assembly (CTA) design, the Switchback ensures that you’ll never put the baffles back incorrectly, delivering consistently high performance every time.

-As for maintenance, the Switchback makes it an easy task.
+The Switchback makes maintenance easy.
 The suppressor comes apart for thorough cleaning and reassembles with relative ease.

 Doing excessive research for a regulated item is never a bad idea before you buy.